Governance Advisory Board Members

 Caro is an active transportation professional and mobility justice advocate who has dedicated herself to pedestrian safety through her work with California Walks and in her community of unincorporated West Whittier in Los Angeles County.
 She joined California Walks in 2015.
 Caro graduated from the University of California, Berkeley in 2008 with a degree in Peace and Conflict Studies.
 She received her Master of Public Policy in 2013 from Mills College.
 She currently serves as a Trustee in the Whittier City School District.

-Eli Lipmen, Director of Programming and Development, Move LA
+Eli Lipmen, Executive Director, Move LA

 Move LA is a coalition-building nonprofit that led the campaign for transformative public transit funding in Los Angeles County.
 Eli raises funds for Move LA's annual budget and organizes campaigns to create affordable housing, fund public transit operations, address climate change, and clean California's air.
 He is also an Adjunct Professor of marketing at the American Jewish University's School of Enterprise Management and Social Impact, the first socially conscious MBA program in the U.S. Mr. Lipmen was appointed by Mayor Eric Garcetti to the Board of Neighborhood Commissioners, overseeing 99 local Neighborhood Councils throughout the City of LA.
 He was elected for a third term as Commission President and has worked to pilot online voting, expand voting eligibility to youth, and promote more participation in the largest grassroots democracy system in the country.
 He lives with his partner and three kids in West Adams.